timothyshull/programming_notes/algorithms/sorting.md

   exposes a number of improvements that can be made
 - one method is to partition the keys such that the partitions are split into segments of keys less than, equal to, and greater than the partitioning element
-- NOTE: this is a Djikstra problem known as the Dutch National Flag problem
+- NOTE: this is a Dijkstra problem known as the Dutch National Flag problem
 - Bentley and McIlroy's method:
     - keep keys equal to the partitioning element in the left subfile at the left end
     - keep keys equal to the partitioning element in the right subfile at the right end